2025 economic trends impacting the auto industry outlook

-As with the past few years, 2024 presents unique challenges and trends shaping the auto industry, from the surge in electric vehicle (EV) adoption to the ongoing chip shortage.
-Learning how these trends might affect your clients gives you an opportunity to build relationships.
+As with the past few years, the start of 2025 has presented unique challenges and uncertainties for the auto industry.
+From high interest rates, to rising prices and tariffs, learning how these trends might affect your clients gives you an opportunity to help provide valuable insights to help them plan.

 Economic impact on the auto industry over the years

 The auto industry has been on a wild ride since the start of the pandemic.
 At first, demand for cars and trucks plummeted as workers shifted to work from home and restrictions limited activity.
 Then, as the economy reopened, a semiconductor chip shortage caused new and used vehicle prices to surge to record levels with few cars available at auto showrooms.
-New vehicle production and inventories have improved substantially, helping to reduce ease prices and provide more stability to the auto market in 2024.
-But now buyers have to contend with the highest auto loan rates in several decades, an environment which could limit sales growth despite widespread pent-up demand for autos from during the pandemic.
+New vehicle production and inventories have improved substantially, helping to reduce ease prices and provide more stability to the auto market.
+But in 2024, buyers had to contend with the highest auto loan rates in several decades.
+Now, with the uncertainty around the impacts of tariff policies, the industry is once again bracing for more changes.
+The overall uncertainty could reshape consumer behavior and market dynamics, introducing a new era of transformation in the auto industry.

 How the current auto industry supports the U.S. economy